 If the major disruption affects the physical location of the business and Associated Persons either cannot get into the building or must evacuate the building, the Primary Disaster Recovery Coordinator will determine the steps necessary to resolve the service disruption.
 This may include contacting the Company’s offsite data storage provider and email retention provider.
 The Primary Disaster Recovery Coordinator and/or designee will notify all critical Associated Persons of next steps and provide direction to each Associated Person as to whether or not they will be required to report to the designated offsite location.
-The designated office location to conduct business on behalf of the Company is located at: 33 W. Ontario Street, #48C Chicago, IL 60654.

 In the event of an office building evacuation, all Associated Persons should immediately leave the building.
 Go immediately to our designated meeting location, so that the Disaster Recovery Coordinator(s) may confirm everyone is safe and accounted for.
 If a building evacuation occurs and an Associated Person is on the phone, the Associated Person should inform the caller that the building is under mandatory evacuation, you’ll have to reschedule the call for another time, and immediately terminate the call.